aivillage/village_website/README.md

 To test that all the files are in the correct location and everything points correctly you can use `deploy_local.sh`.
 This will do all the steps in the normal deploy script, but not upload the result to github.

-The links are all absolute and will point to the actual website, so static assets and links on this local site will not work.
-However it is useful for formating purposes.
+For the local deployment, the links are all absolute and will point to the actual website, so static assets and links on your local site will not work.
+However it is useful for formating content.

 # Contributors
 Main developer of the site is [@cchio](https://github.com/cchio).
 Please contact him for any escalations or questions.